Understanding Cresthill Academy Tuition

 As children grow and become more independent, a single teacher can care for a slightly larger group of children.
 This shift is reflected in the pricing structure.
 Understanding this breakdown can help you anticipate costs and plan your family’s budget for the years ahead.
 From the specialized, nurturing environment of an infant program to the structured learning of preschool, the price reflects the unique developmental needs of each stage.
 Let’s look at what you can generally expect to pay for each age group.

-Infant Care (0-2 Years)
+Investing in Infant Care (0-2 Years)

 It’s no surprise that infant care comes with the highest price tag.
 Babies need constant, hands-on attention, frequent diaper changes, and dedicated feeding schedules.
 To ensure every infant is safe, nurtured, and stimulated, state licensing requires a very low staff-to-child ratio.
 This means more caregivers are needed per child, which drives up the cost.
 While prices vary significantly by location, some reports show that families in high-cost metropolitan areas like New York City can pay over $4,000 and see firsthand what each program offers in terms of environment, staff, and daily structure.